gsumit1/TruePath/README.md

 # TruePath

- TruePath is a web extension that dynamically generates relative XPath on right click on a web page and display all the XPath as menu items.
+ TruePath is a web extension that dynamically generates relative XPath on right click on a web page and display all the XPath as menu items

  # For Chrome & Firefox version < 56 : It then group the XPath as follows